thenriq/thenriq-code-institute_project3/README.md

 Books Catalog Shopping System is a Python virtual book store, which runs on Heroku mock terminal.

-All books available are stored in a google spreadsheet, and users can interact with it by consulting books in different ways.
+All books available are stored in a google spreadsheet, [based on this dataset](https://www.kaggle.com/datasets/bilalyussef/google-books-dataset), and users can interact with it by consulting books in different ways.
 It also simulates a virtual shop, which will store all purchages back in the spreadsheet

 [The live version is available HERE.](https://books-catalog-shopping-system.herokuapp.com/)